 When towing a trailer with Adaptive Cruise Control, it is important to properly set the Trailer Gain.
 Check your Owner’s Manual for more information on setting Trailer Gain.

 It is recommended you select Tow/Haul mode when driving down steep hills or mountain grades, or when hauling heavy loads.

 If you turn on Adaptive Cruise Control and do not see the trailering icon in the DIC when you try to change your gap settings, your vehicle is not properly equipped to use Adaptive Cruise Control while trailering.
 You should not use Adaptive Cruise Control while trailering if this is the case.

 Adaptive Cruise Control should not be used while towing a trailer with an aftermarket trailer brake controller.
 Aftermarket trailer brake controllers may not function properly with the Adaptive Cruise Control system.

 You should read your Owner’s Manual to learn more about the limitations of the system.

 - The system can only brake so much.
 Your complete attention is always required while driving.

 - Adaptive Cruise Control does not steer your vehicle.
 You must always be in control of vehicle steering.

 - The system may not react to parked, stopped or slow-moving vehicles.
 You should always be ready to take action and apply the brakes.

-- Don’t use the system on winding or hilly roads, on freeway exit or entrance ramps or when trailering (if Adaptive Cruise Control with trailering is equipped).
+- Don’t use the system on winding or hilly roads, on freeway exit or entrance ramps, or when trailering (if your vehicle isn’t equipped with Adaptive Cruise Control with trailering).
 In these driving conditions, the system may not detect the vehicle ahead.

 - The system can’t detect traffic lights or traffic signs, so you still need to brake when necessary at intersections and lights.